msavazzi/scan_books/README.md

 - The script is **single-threaded** to reduce errors and avoid being blocked by Amazon.
 - OCR text parsing is basic; results improve if the input text is clean.
 - The **Google Books API key** must be placed in `google_api.txt` in the same directory as the script.
+- Default paths are printed if no command-line options are provided.

 ---